bullbulk/fastapi-template/README.md

 # OAIP backend project

 * Set .env variable SECRET_KEY.
-You can generate random string of 32 hex symbols by running (openssl can be found on Windows in `C:\Program Files\Git\usr\bin`:
+You can generate random string of 32 hex symbols by running:

   ```shell
   openssl rand -hex 32
   ```
+  OpenSSL can be found on Windows in `C:\Program Files\Git\usr\bin`

 * Start the stack with Docker Compose: